rstebbing/efrons-dice/README.md

 ===========

 [efrons_dice.py](efrons_dice.py) is a Python program which finds non-transitive dice combinations (e.g. [Efron's dice](http://en.wikipedia.org/wiki/Nontransitive_dice#Efron.27s_dice)) by selecting combinations of dice to maximise the *sum* of the number of times each dice beats its (next) neighbour.
-Although this discrete optimisation problem contains a cycle, it can be "broken" and an algorithm akin to [`min-sum`](http://en.wikipedia.org/wiki/Belief_propagation) is run multiple times to find *all* maximum configurations.

 Author: Richard Stebbing